LC-Linkous/tinySA_python/README.md

     * None, see direct library function calls
     * it is also suggested to use the `command()` function to preform more complex actions because this is a complicated command structure
 * **CLI Wrapper Usage:**
-* **Notes:** For readability, this command was split into multiple functions intitially rather than using complex alias functions.
+* **Notes:** For readability, this command was split into multiple functions initially rather than using complex alias functions.
 There is a mismatch of information of commands between versions, so this library uses the documentation returned by the device.
     * `select_trace()`: tinySA Ultra has 4 traces to choose from.
 Other devices may have other numbers of traces.
     * `trace_reflevel(...)` : adjusts the reference level of a trace.
 Levels are specified in dB(m) and can be specified using a floating point notation.
 E.g. 10 or 2.5 [https://tinysa.org/wiki/pmwiki.php?n=Main.USBInterface](https://tinysa.org/wiki/pmwiki.php?n=Main.USBInterface)